Flexible. Experiential. Empowering.

 - metrics for success

-- a nationwide consortium sharing best practices, funded by the National Institutes of Health
+- a nationwide consortium sharing best practices, originally funded by the National Institutes of Health

 Continuing in academic research?
-Many of the skills you will acquire in the BEST program will also help you in an academic career of your choice.
+Many of the skills you will acquire in BEST will also help you in an academic career of your choice.

 Interested in teaching?
 Cornell has excellent resources for supporting your goals through the CU-CIRTL (Cornell's Center for the Integration of Research, Teaching and Learning), and the Center for Teaching Innovation (CTI).